Feifeng Qianlong: Plot summary

 The story is set in 13th-century China against the backdrop of the wars between the Song and Jin dynasties, while the Mongol Empire rises in the north.

-In the Jin capital Zhongdu, Lu Shixiong passes a series of tests and joins the yanjingyuan, a secret institution established by the Jin prince Wanyan Zhangzhi to study martial arts manuals stolen from the Song Empire.
-Lu Shixiong also marries Wanyan Zhangzhi's goddaughter Dugu Feifeng, and they have two children over the next five years.
+In the Jin capital Zhongdu, Lu Shixiong passes a series of tests and joins the yanjingyuan, a secret institution established by the Jin prince Wanyan Zhangzhi to study martial arts manuals stolen from the Song dynasty.
+Lu Shixiong also marries Wanyan Zhangzhi's goddaughter, Dugu Feifeng, and they have two children over the next five years.

 Around the time, a Song spy known as "Hidden Dragon" is operating in Zhongdu, and he turns out to be Meng Zhonghuan, Dugu Feifeng's ex-lover.
-Lu Shixiong is also revealed to be a Mongol spy sent to steal secrets from the yanjingyuan with the aid of Zhuma, his former lover.
+Lu Shixiong is also revealed to be a Mongol spy sent to steal secrets from the yanjingyuan with the aid of Zhuma, his former romantic partner in Mongolia.

 Just as Lu Shixiong frets over how to get past the tight security, Meng Zhonghuan breaks into the yanjingyuan and disables all the traps.
-Wanyan Zhangzhi orders Lu Shixiong to reset the traps, providing him the perfect opportunity to steal the secrets and leave them at a drop-off point for Zhuma.
+Wanyan Zhangzhi orders Lu Shixiong to reset the traps, providing him the perfect opportunity to steal the secrets and leave them at a collection point for Zhuma.
 Upon completing his mission, Lu Shixiong plans to leave Zhongdu for good, so he returns home to take one last look at his family.
 Dugu Feifeng, who is already suspicious of her husband, confronts him and learns the truth.

 Meanwhile, Wanyan Zhangzhi has discovered Lu Shixiong's true identity and sent his men to capture the spy.
 Meng Zhonghuan shows up, fends off Wanyan Zhangzhi's men, and takes the prince's son hostage.
-It turns out that Meng Zhonghuan has stolen the secrets from Zhuma after she picked them up, and he has now come to take Dugu Feifeng away with him.
+It turns out that Meng Zhonghuan has stolen the secrets from Zhuma after she picked them up, and he intends to take Dugu Feifeng away with him.

 Lu Shixiong, shocked by the sudden turn of events, commits suicide in shame for letting down his family and failing his mission.
 Meng Zhonghuan, still holding the hostage, forces Wanyan Zhangzhi to allow Dugu Feifeng and her children to leave.
 However, Dugu Feifeng feels guilty for betraying her godfather, so she also takes her own life.
-A heartbroken Meng Zhonghuan leads the children safely to his wulin allies in the Song Empire before killing himself too.
+A heartbroken Meng Zhonghuan leads the children safely to his wulin allies in the Song dynasty before killing himself too.